neutrinojs/neutrino/docs/middleware/neutrino-middleware-loader-merge/README.md

 ```

 This middleware is a factory intended to be invoked with a rule name and a loader name for which to extend the options.
 Upon invoking, it will return a middleware function to be provided to Neutrino's `use()` method.
+This middleware is
+only useful to the function middleware format.

 ```js
 const middleware = loaderMerge(ruleName, loaderName);